bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 You have just created the database of a single fictional grocery store.
 We will develop this more in the next chapter.

-#MySQL/Databases Chapter 3 - The INSERT and DELETE statements:#
+#MySQL/Databases Chapter 3 - Defining our first table:#

 Up until this point, you have created your database, and figured out the general structure of MySQL.
 Now you will need to put a table inside of the database you have created.
 In the case of our **grocery_store** database we will need to define the table as some sort of product sold in the grocery store.
 For this example, we will focus on fruits.